haresfaiez/haresfaiez.github.io/_posts/2017-12-25-virtual-dom-diff.md

 ### Node
 This is used when the destination element is a node.
-A Virtual DOM node translates directly to a HTML element.
+A virtual DOM node translates directly to a HTML element.
 The diff module uses a **Node** transformation whenever the source element is different than the destination node.
 If the source and the destination are the same, then "virtual-dom" examines